Yoga Abhyas - Aahar (Food)

 Water intakeFood intakeSleep

-Drink water 1 hour after eating food.
-Avoid refrigerated food, reheated food.
+Eat food within 3 hours of cooking.
+Drink water one hour after eating.
+Avoid refrigerated or reheated food.

 Practice Pranayam(breathing practice) daily specially Kapalbhati, Bhastrika, Bhramari.